-- 1. A Central Lakes College official will verify that a legitimate emergency or dangerous situation exists, even if all of the pertinent details are not known or are available at the time. - 2.
-Central Lakes College officials, in coordination with and at the advice of local first responders, will determine the appropriate segment(s) of the campus community to receive notification. - 3.
-Central Lakes College will, without delay, and taking into account the safety of the community, determine the content of the notification, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency. - 4.
-Central Lakes College encourages accurate and prompt reporting of all crimes to the security department and the appropriate police agencies, when the victim of a crime is unable to do so, due to physical or mental incapacitation to make such a report.
+- 1. A Central Lakes College official will verify that a legitimate emergency or dangerous situation exists, even if all the pertinent details are unknown or unavailable. - 2.
+In coordination with and at the advice of local first responders, Central Lakes College officials will determine the appropriate segment(s) of the campus community to receive notification. - Central Lakes College will, without delay, and taking into account the safety of the community, determine the content of the notification, unless issuing a statement will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency. - 4.
+Central Lakes College encourages accurate and prompt reporting of all crimes to the security department and the appropriate police agencies when the victim cannot do so due to physical or mental incapacitation to make such a report.

-Central Lakes College-Brainerd Campus: In the event of an emergency involving fire, tornado, hazardous materials calling for immediate evacuation or an active-shooter scenario, the "Star Alert" and Alertus System and/or the Public Address System will be used to immediately notify people on the campus of the emergency.
-The appropriate message would be broadcast through this system, mandating appropriate actions be taken by people on the Brainerd Campus.
+Central Lakes College-Brainerd Campus: In the event of an emergency involving fire, tornado, hazardous materials calling for immediate evacuation or an active-shooter scenario, the "Star Alert" and Alertus System and/or the Public Address System will be used to notify people on the campus of the emergency immediately.
+This system would broadcast the appropriate message, mandating appropriate actions by people on the Brainerd Campus.

-All Central Lakes Staples Campuses-In the event of a fire emergency, the fire alarm system would be activated, by a white flashing light being exhibited and the appropriate message indicating a fire emergency has occurred, would be broadcast.
-If a tornado, hazardous materials spill calling for immediate evacuation or an active-shooter emergency occurs, the respective Information Centers would broadcast, through a public address system or a mega-phone system, the appropriate message calling for whatever action needs to be followed by people on the respective campus where this emergency is happening.
+In all Central Lakes Staples Campuses, in the event of a fire emergency, the fire alarm system would be activated by a white flashing light being exhibited, and the appropriate message indicating a fire emergency has occurred would be broadcast.
+Suppose a tornado, hazardous materials spill calling for immediate evacuation, or an active shooter emergency occurs.
+In that case, the respective Information Centers will broadcast, through a public address system or a mega-phone system, the appropriate message calling for whatever action needs to be followed by people on the respective campus where this emergency is happening.

-Upon completion of the immediate, emergency on-campus notification the Central Lakes College Security and Emergency Management Coordinator, the Incident Commander or their designees will continue the notification process as is deemed appropriate for the incident.
+Upon completion of the immediate, emergency on-campus notification, the Central Lakes College Security and Emergency Management Coordinator, the Incident Commander, or their designees will continue the notification process as is deemed appropriate for the incident.
 This notification process may include any or all of the following actions:

-• Any member of the Emergency Operations Team, who is tasked will send a Star Alert System voice and text message to all contacts.
+- Any member of the Emergency Operations Team tasked will send a Star Alert System voice and text message to all contacts. - The Central Lakes College Public Information Officer will send a campus-wide e-mail to all student e-mail addresses.

-- The Central Lakes College Public Information Officer will send a campus-wide e-mail message to all student e-mail addresses. - Administrative Support Personnel from the Emergency Operations Team will send a campus-wide e-mail message to all Brainerd and Staples Faculty and Staff personnel. - Administrative Support Personnel from the Emergency Operations Team will send emergency information to all members of the Central Lakes College Emergency Operations Team. - As deemed appropriate by the Emergency Operations Team, the Public Information Officer will contact local radio stations and send out a public broadcast to the general public.
+- Administrative Support Personnel from the Emergency Operations Team will send a campus-wide e-mail to all Brainerd and Staples Faculty and Staff personnel. - Administrative Support Personnel from the Emergency Operations Team will send emergency information to all Central Lakes College Emergency Operations Team members. - As deemed appropriate by the Emergency Operations Team, the Public Information Officer will contact local radio stations and send out a public broadcast to the general public.

-Additional Notification and Updates from an on-campus emergency scene: It is anticipated that initial notifications to the general public will be the responsibility of the Brainerd or Staples Police Departments, upon their receipt of this type of emergency situation occurring on Central Lakes College Property.
-However, it is recognized that any number of circumstances may cause this responsibility to fall to the President's Office or his or her designee, or the Central Lakes College Public Relations Officer or his or her designee, or another designated office.
-Additional messages may be released as the incident or situation dictates and as time permits.
+Additional Notification and Updates from an on-campus emergency scene:

+It is anticipated that initial notifications to the general public will be the responsibility of the Brainerd or Staples Police Departments upon receiving this type of emergency occurring on Central Lakes College Property.
+However, it is recognized that any circumstances may cause this responsibility to fall to the President's Office, designee, Central Lakes College Public Relations Officer, designee, or another designated office.
+Additional messages may be released as the incident or situation dictates and time permits.